leios/gpu-handbook/src/content/intro.md

 I think now is as good of a time as any to slap a big disclaimer on top of this work.
 Next up...

+!!! note "Reviewer Notice"
+    This section needs a rework.
+I think it's all valuable information, but maybe it's best to talk about when we do raymarching or splatting?
+Something to compare and contrast with "software rendering" approaches.

 ## The Jank

 Yeah.